 Python was chosen for its flexibility to interoperate at the OS level, and its wide developer adoption.
 The software was developed on Linux Mint 19 (Tara) using a Dell XPS13.
 Production code has been tested and executed on Ubuntu 18.04 standalone OS as well as Ubuntu 18.04 deployed via the Windows 10 Linux Subsystem.
 The ComputeCanada superclusters GRAHAM and CEDAR running CentoOS7 were also used for production execution.

-The data processing pipeline used builds upon that developed for a previous study by Levman (Levman, et al., 2018)[###].
+The data processing pipeline in this research builds upon that developed for a previous study by Levman (Levman, et al., 2018).
 CRUSH is designed to be recoverable, and can the detect current state of pipeline execution.
 The command-line is relatively simple, leaving no command-line difference between an untouched set of T1 images and a partially processed set of patient data.

 The extraction pipeline results in over 900,000 measurements (per patient MRI examination) in two passes (the first pass computes a variety of tractography statistics localized to specific pathways and the second pass calculates hemispheric asymmetry indeces), and stores those metrics for future recall.